-Use this step-by-step tutorial to learn about the new revolutionary way to customize your WordPress theme without code or plugins!
+Use this step-by-step tutorial to learn about how to customize your WordPress theme.

 Customizing your theme is one of the main tasks when building WordPress websites.
 Since they control a site’s design, this is where many professionals spend most of their time.